 Nickel silver lacks traditional hallmarks like those found on sterling silver and other silver alloys.

-Instead, items made of nickel silver are typically marked with “EPNS” (Electroplated Nickel Silver) or similar markings indicating it is electroplated, not solid silver.
-These markings aren’t true silver hallmarks but rather manufacturer’s marks.
+Instead, items made of nickel silver are typically marked with “EPNS” (Electroplated Nickel Silver) or “EPBM” (ElectroPlated Britannia Metal) indicating it’s electroplated, and not solid silver.
+These markings are manufacturer’s marks and they aren’t true silver hallmarks.

 What is Nickel Silver?
 Conclusion

-Nickel silver is a copper alloy containing approximately 60% copper, 20% nickel, and 20% zinc (proportions may vary).
+Nickel silver (also called German Silver)is a copper alloy containing approximately 60% copper, 20% nickel, and 20% zinc.
+There’s no real silver in this metal alloy, despite its name and silvery look.

 References: